kubernetes/enhancements/keps/sig-node/3673-kubelet-parallel-image-pull-limit/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

-This is an opt-in feature, and it does not change any default behavior.
+See e2e tests section above.
+The upgrade->downgrade->upgrade path needs multiple kubelet restarts and is not quite necessary for this feature.
 We manually tested enabling and disabling this feature by changing kubelet config and restarting kubelet.

 The manual test steps are as following: